Coral offspring physiology impacted by parental exposure to intense environmental stresses

-Category: Environment Hits: 4Adult corals that survive high-intensity environmental stresses, such as bleaching events, can produce offspring that are better suited to survive in new environments.
+Category: Environment Hits: 13Adult corals that survive high-intensity environmental stresses, such as bleaching events, can produce offspring that are better suited to survive in new environments.
 Results from a series of experiments are deepening scientists' understanding of how the gradual increase of sea surface temperatures and other environmental disturbances may influence future coral generations.
 This study's experimental design provides a unique perspective on how multiple types of thermal events accumulate over time and have lasting consequences across generations.

 Read more https://www.sciencedaily.com/releases/2021/06/210623194019.htm